JetBrains/kotlin-native/README.md

 without the need to ship an additional execution runtime.

 Prerequesties:

-Linux:
-	install JDK for your distribution, instead of JRE.
+	install JDK for your platform, instead of JRE.
 The build requires ```tools.jar```, which is not included in JRE.

 To compile from sources use following steps.